drivej/taylored_wordpress/README.md

 - Fix issue where product attributes are not consistent across variations and require a dummy N/A facet for woo to work
 - added hook to show variation name in SKU dropdown
 - added custom size sort (custom_woocommerce_dropdown_variation_attribute_options_args)
+#### 2025-01-24
+- PDP default images are the first image of each variation.
+On selecting variation, all related images are shown
+#### 2025-01-26
+- added updated date to bottom of PDP

 <!-- ## Quirks and Features